psaltisa/psaltisa.github.io/_pages/reaction-networks.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
- # - name: Introduction
+ - name: Introduction
     # if a section has subsections, you can add them as follows:
     # subsections:
     #   - name: Example Child Subsection 1
     #   - name: Example Child Subsection 2
  - name: Thermonuclear reaction rates
+ - name: Forming the network
  - name: Solving the network
+ - name: Few special cases
+ - name: Energy generation
  - name: The codes
+ - name: Sensitivity studies using reaction networks
+ - name: Take-home message
 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.
 _styles: >